On extremal properties of perfect 2-colorings: Expander Mixing Lemma and its corollaries

-\end{corollary} \begin{proof} We will use the notation from the proof of Lemma \ref{EMLclaim}.
-Since ${\bf 1}_{B}=\sqrt{n}\phi_0-{\bf 1}_{A}$, formula (\ref{eqEx1}) is equivalent to the equation By hypothesis of the corollary it holds By equations (\ref{eqEx3}) and (\ref{eqEx31}), we obtain the required inequality.
-The left (or right) side of the inequality holds with an equality if and only if ${\bf 1}_{A}-\alpha_0\phi_0$ is an eigenfunction of $G$ with the eigenvalue $\lambda_1$ (or $\lambda_k$ respectively).
-In these cases $\{A,B\}$ is an equitable partition by Proposition \ref{corol5}. \proofend \end{proof}
+Moreover, one of this two bounds is reached if and only if $\{A,B\}$ is an equitable partition with the eigenvalue $\lambda_1$ or $\lambda_k$ respectively. \end{corollary} \bproof We will use the notation from the proof of Lemma \ref{EMLclaim}.
+Since ${\mathbf{1}}_{B}={\mathbf{1}}_{V}-{\mathbf{1}}_{A}={\mathbf{1}}_{V}-\sum_i\alpha_i\phi_i$, (\ref{eqEx1}) is equivalent to the equation By the hypothesis of the corollary, it holds Utilizing (\ref{eqEx3}) and (\ref{eqEx31}), we obtain the required inequality.
+The left (or right) side of the inequality holds with equality if and only if ${\mathbf{1}}_{A}-\alpha_0\phi_0$ is an eigenfunction of $G$ with eigenvalue $\lambda_1$ (or $\lambda_k$ respectively).
+In these cases, the partition $\{A,B\}$ is equitable by Proposition \ref{corol5}. \proofend

-By Corollary \ref{cut} we obtain that the maximum cut size $(r-\lambda_k)|V(G)|/4$ is correspond to the equitable partition with the minimum eigenvalue.
+By Corollary \ref{cut}, we obtain that the maximum cut size $(r-\lambda_k)n/4$ corresponds to an equitable partition with the minimum eigenvalue.